-Social skills are the skills we use to communicate and interact with each other, both verbally and non-verbally, through gestures, body language, and our personal appearance.
-Human beings are sociable creatures and we have developed many ways to communicate our messages, thoughts, and feelings with others.
+Social skills are the skills we use to communicate and interact with each other, both verbally and non-verbally, through gestures, body language, and personal appearance.
+Human beings are sociable creatures, and we have developed many ways to communicate our messages, thoughts, and feelings with others.

 A social skill is any competence facilitating interaction and communication with others where social rules and relations are created, communicated, and changed in verbal and nonverbal ways.
 The process of learning these skills is called socialization.
 Lack of such soft skills can cause social awkwardness.

-Effective communication, active listing, conflict resolution, Empathy, Respect, relationship management are examples of the social skills one needs to have to become a better person.
+Effective communication, soft skills communication, active listing, conflict resolution, Empathy, Respect, relationship management are examples of the social skills one needs to have to become a better person.

 4. Emotional Skills

-These skills include being able to understand and control emotions, understand and care about others, and make good decisions.
+These skills include understanding and controlling emotions, understanding and caring about others, and making good decisions.
 These skills also include behaving responsibly and with good intentions, establishing and maintaining positive relationships, and avoiding negative behaviors.